5 Best Electric Mouse Traps in 2026

 OWLTRA OW-7 Indoor Outdoor Electric Rodent Trap with Waterproof Cover

-The OWLTRA OW-7 is the only electric mouse trap in this comparison rated for both indoor and outdoor use.
-The waterproof cover (IPX4 rating) means rain, snow, dew, and dust will not damage the electronics.
-For homeowners with outdoor mouse problems — sheds, garages with open doors, covered porches, barns — this is the only purpose-built electric solution.
+The OWLTRA OW-7 is the electric mouse trap in this comparison rated for both indoor and outdoor use.
+The waterproof cover and IPX4 rating help protect the electronics from splashing water, dew, and damp covered spaces, but the trap should not be submerged or placed in standing water.
+For homeowners with semi-outdoor mouse problems — sheds, garages with open doors, covered porches, barns — this is the purpose-built electric option here.

 The integrated sound and light alarm system serves dual purposes.
 When a mouse enters the trap, an audible beep activates briefly to confirm the kill (helpful for noisy environments where you might miss a quiet click).
 The light flashes for several days afterward as a catch indicator — visible at night from across a yard or garage.